-Students are celebrating another excellent set of results in the IB Diploma, announced on 6 July 2014.
-The average score per student is 40 points, out of a total of 45, which will place the Stephen Perse Foundation in the top group of IB schools in the UK for the fifth consecutive year.
+Students are celebrating another excellent set of results in the International Baccalaureate Diploma, announced on 6 July 2015.
+The average score for students gaining their diploma is 39.6 points, out of a total of 45, which will place the Stephen Perse Foundation in the top group of IB schools in the UK for the sixth consecutive year.

 "Every IB student has their own story to tell.
 They are more than equipped for the next stage in their journey and we are very proud of their achievements."
 Tricia Kelleher, Principal.